ydb-platform/ydb/ydb/docs/en/core/concepts/glossary.md

 A **TxAllocator** or **transaction allocator** is a system tablet that allocates unique transaction identifiers ([TxID](#txid)) within the cluster.
 Typically, a cluster has several such tablets, from which [transaction proxy](##transaction-proxy) pre-allocates and caches ranges for local issuance within a single process.

+#### Coordinator {#coordinator}

+The **Coordinator** is a system tablet that ensures the global ordering of transactions.
+The coordinator's task is to assign a logical [PlanStep](#planstep) time to each transaction planned through this coordinator.
+Each transaction is assigned exactly one coordinator, chosen by hashing its [TxId](#txid).

+#### Mediator {#mediator}

+The **Mediator** is a system tablet that distributes the transactions planned by [coordinators](#coordinator) to the transaction participants (usually, [DataShards](#data-shard)).
+Mediators ensure the advancement of global time.
+Each transaction participant is associated with exactly one mediator.
+Mediators avoid the need for a full mesh of connections between all coordinators and all participants in all transactions.

 #### Hive {#hive}

 A **Hive** is a system tablet responsible for launching and managing other tablets.
 Its responsibilities include moving tablets between nodes in case of [node](#node) failure or overload.